"Prove to Me Why You Don't Follow Paul, and Only Follow Jesus"

 One of the key reasons for Paul’s demise is that when read carefully, Apostle John’s writings are all critical of Paul.
 Let's review in the order of their release.
 Revelation came first (highly critical).
 Then the Gospel of John came.
 It was highly critical in doctrine, if you knew pisteuos eis in John 3;16 and everywhere else in John means obey unto, not believe in.
 And then John’s letters talk negatively indirectly of Paul’s doctrine, especially where Paul in 2 passages says that Jesus only appeared to be a man, etc.

 In the 300s, attention returned to Paul because his anti-Sabbath and anti-Law position was desirable to Emperor Constantine.
 The Emperor fought Jewish customs and particularly the Sabbath.
 Constantine was a Sun-Worshipper.
-In 321 AD he enacted as the day of rest SUN-DAY to honor the SUN even though he disengenuinously later claimed at Nicea to have been a ‘Christian’ long prior to 321 AD.
+In 321 AD he enacted as the day of rest SUN-DAY to honor the SUN even though he disengenuinously later claimed at Nicea in 325 to have been a ‘Christian’ long prior to 321 AD.
 As a result, Constantine fought hard at Nicea to stop Sabbath observance which then was the day prior to SUN-day.
 See Constantine's Damage to Christianity.
 Paul was an important voice that supported abolition of Sabbath in his Epistles to the Romans and Colossians.
 Paul also put a curse of "severance from Christ" on Sabbath keeping in his epistle to the Galatians.
 See Paul Abolished Sabbath.

 Hence, when the Bible was assembled under Constantine’s orders, Paul’s letters for the first time appeared immediately after the gospels, instead of at the end, as they had last been often positioned.
 At the same time, the Ebionite early leaders of the church were now called heretics.
 This was true even though for the first 300 years, the Ebionite Hebrew version of Matthew was repeatedly quoted as a 5th Gospel.
 But the fact the Ebionites rejected Paul was too well known, and hence now in the era of Constantine the Ebionites had to be vilified as heretics.
 See Ebionites.